Cummings says PM was told No 10 party ‘broke the rules’ but said it should go ahead

 Email sent by ‘very senior official’ will show prime minister ‘lied to parliament’ ex-chief aide claims

-Boris Johnson was told the No 10 garden party “broke the rules” but said it should go ahead, Dominic Cummings claims.
+An email sent by “a very senior official” warned the “bring your own booze” event broke Covid rules, the exiled former chief aide claims – blowing apart the prime minister’s defence that he thought it was “a work event”.

-An email sent by “a very senior official” will show the prime minister “lied to parliament about parties”, his exiled former chief aide says, in a new blogpost.
+In an explosive blog post, Mr Cummings wrote: “Not only me but other eyewitnesses who discussed this at the time would swear under oath this is what happened.”

-It comes after No 10 denied Mr Johnson was “warned about” a party, or that he told aides objecting to the “bring your own booze” event that they were “overreacting”.
+The warning came after No 10 denied Mr Johnson was “warned about” a party, or that he told aides objecting to garden gathering that they were “overreacting”.

-The defence is central to the prime minister’s much-ridiculed apology in the Commons last week – when he claimed he believed the gathering was “a work event”.
+Many MPs believe Mr Johnson cannot survive in office if it is shown that he misled parliament with his repeated denials that parties took place with his knowledge.

-In his post, Mr Cummings says that, after Mr Johnson’s private secretary Martin Reynolds sent the invitation “a very senior official replied by email saying the invite broke the rules”.
+But, in his post, Mr Cummings said that, after Mr Johnson’s private secretary Martin Reynolds sent the invitation “a very senior official replied by email saying the invite broke the rules”.

 “This email will be seen by Sue Gray (unless there is a foolish coverup which would also probably be a criminal offence),” he has written – of the senior civil servant leading the investigation.